bradenhc/bradenhc.github.io/_posts/2024-11-22-cpp-iterators-in-depth.md

 cohesive object that can be used to traverse a collection and access its elements.

-The iterator abstraction (in any language) allows us to write algorithms that can operate on a collection as long as that collection satisfies certain properties.
+The iterator abstraction allows us to write algorithms that can operate on a collection as long as that collection satisfies certain properties.
 Things like sorting, finding a maximum value, and reducing are easier to implement generically when they use iterators.

 ## Traditional C++ Iterators

 [Iterators] have been around since before C++11 (what we might call "modern C++"), but they really hit mainstream after C++11 came out.
-While the Standard Template Library (STL) containers all implement their own iterators, it is possible for developers to create iterators for custom collections.
+While the Standard Template Library (STL) containers all implement their own iterators, it is possible for developers to create iterators for their own custom collections.

-The typical way of doing this in the past was by [tagging].
+In the past you implemented iterators with the help of [tagging].

 With tagging, you define some types with specific names for your custom iterator, then the STL would perform some compile-time checks to read these